MohammadMahroof/Hangman-Game/README.md

-# Hangman-Game
-A fun command-line Hangman game built with Python, featuring ASCII art stages, random word selection, and input validation for repeated guesses.
-Showcases Python basics, loops, conditionals, and modular code structure.

 # 🎯 Hangman Game in Python

-A simple yet fun **command-line Hangman game** built with Python.
+A fun and interactive **command-line Hangman game** written in Python.
+It combines engaging **ASCII-art visuals** with robust game logic, including random word selection and intelligent handling of repeated guesses.
-This project showcases my skills in **Python programming, loops, conditionals, and list manipulation** while keeping the gameplay engaging.
+This project highlights clean code structure, effective use of **loops**, **conditionals**, and modular design—perfect for showcasing your Python fundamentals and problem-solving mindset.

 ---